2022–23 Minnesota Duluth Bulldogs men's ice hockey season: Season

-UMD got swept in the second weekend of the season, however, as that came on the road against last year's national runner-up, Minnesota State, no one was ready to hit the 'panic button'.
+After opening the season with victories against Arizona State, UMD got swept in the second weekend against the previous year's national runner-up, Minnesota State.
 The team's situation grew dire after the following week when they dropped both games at home to Wisconsin, the worst team in the Big Ten.
-Duluth suddenly found itself at the bottom of the polls with an underperforming roster.
-The Bulldogs were able to arrest their slide by taking advantage of Cornell in the Big Red's season debut but that reprieve didn't last.
+Duluth found itself at the bottom of the polls with an underperforming roster.
+The Bulldogs were able to stop their slide by taking advantage of Cornell in the Big Red's season debut.
 Duluth earned a split in four consecutive weeks, however, they faced Colorado College in two separate weekends.
-The Tigers were one of the weakest teams in the NCHC but still managed to shutout Duluth twice.
-By the beginning of December the team was going nowhere and, as they sunk further down the national rankings, the program's 7-year run of NCAA tournament appearance was getting ready to end.
+The Tigers were one of the weakest teams in the NCHC but shut out Duluth twice.
+By the beginning of December the team sunk further down the national rankings.

-When the Bulldogs began the second half of their season, they showed a renewed vigor against Bemidji State but that level of fight didn't last.
-The team alternated wins and losses in the second half and, though they had some triumphs over strong teams, they weren't able to get their heads above .500.
+The team alternated wins and losses in the second half of the season and, though they won over some strong teams, they weren't able to get above .500.
 Entering postseason play, UMD had no chance to make the national tournament without first winning the NCHC tournament.
-While the team had go on the rod in the quarterfinals, they had some measure of good news by getting to play St. Cloud State.
-While the Huskies were already tournament bound, UMD had taken three out of four meetings between the two during the year and were hoping for a repeat performance.
-The first match of the series was a defensive struggle with St. Cloud eking out a win in the end.
-Zach Stejskal turned in a masterful game, stopping 30 shots in the final two periods to lead the Bulldogs to a win.
-In the deciding game, it began similar to the first with neither team managing to score in the opening period.
-Luke Loheit's 8th goal gave UMD a lead early in the second, but the Huskies didn't take that lying down.
-St. Cloud fired 21 shots in the middle frame and found the back of the net three times.
-Duluth's weak offense wasn't able to overcome the deficit and the Bulldogs' disappointing season came to a close.
+While the team had go on the road in the quarterfinals, they played St. Cloud State.
+While the Huskies were already tournament-bound, UMD had taken three out of four meetings between the two during the year.
+St. Cloud won the first match 3-1; in the second, Zach Stejskal stopped 30 shots in the final two periods to lead the Bulldogs to a win.
+In the deciding game, it began similar to the first with neither team scoring in the opening period.
+Luke Loheit's 8th goal of the season gave UMD a lead early in the second, but the Huskies fired 21 shots in the middle frame and scored three times.
+Duluth's offense wasn't able to overcome the deficit and the Bulldogs' season came to a close.